House crow: Distribution and habitat

 It has a widespread distribution in southern Asia, being native to Nepal, Bangladesh, India, Pakistan, Sri Lanka, Maldives and Laccadive Islands, southern Myanmar, south Thailand, and coastal southern Iran.
 It was introduced to East Africa around Zanzibar (about 1897) and Port Sudan.
 It arrived in Australia via ship but has up to now been exterminated.
 Recently, it has made its arrival in Europe and has been breeding in the Dutch harbour town Hook of Holland since 1998.

 A population between 200 and 400 birds has been present in Sham Shui Po, New Kowloon, Hong Kong, in particular Lai Kok Estate and Sham Shui Po Park, as well as Kowloon Tsai Park in Kowloon Tsai.
 An individual has been present in Cork Harbour on the south coast of Ireland since early September 2010.

 In the New World, a small population of house crows is established in the area around St. Petersburg, Florida.
 As of April 2009, the introduced population of house crows in Socotra Island, Yemen, has been eradicated to avoid negative ecological effects to endemic species of Socotra.

 It is associated with human settlements throughout its range, from small villages to large cities.
 In Singapore, there was a density of 190 birds/km2 in 2001 with efforts to suppress the population in planning.

 Due to a human population explosion in the areas it inhabits, this species has also proportionately multiplied.
 Being an omnivorous scavenger has enabled it to thrive in such circumstances.

 Invasive species

 The invasive potential for the species is great all over the tropics.
-This species is able to make use of resources with great flexibility and appears to be associated with humans, and no populations are known to exist independently of humans.
+This species can make use of resources with great flexibility and appears to be associated with humans, and no populations are known to exist independently of humans.
 Based on niche-modelling it is estimated that it can also persist in some coastal areas in southern and northwestern Europe.
 In 2016, house crow was added to the List of Invasive Alien Species of Union concern.
-Breeding population of this species is reported from Netherlands (Hoek van Holland), while individuals were seen in Belgium, Hungary, Poland and Spain.
+The breeding population of this species is reported from Netherlands (Hoek van Holland), while individuals were seen in Belgium, Hungary, Poland and Spain.